Skip to content

 Tube racks, can hold up to 80 tubes.

-Microtubes, often referred to as "falcon" tubes, are small cylindrical containers used in laboratories to store and handle small volumes of liquid samples.
+Conical centrifuge tubes, often referred to as "Falcon" tubes (a brand name from Corning), are cylindrical containers used in laboratories to store and handle small volumes of liquid samples.
 These tubes come in various sizes and are made from materials like polypropylene.
 They are designed to securely hold liquids, ensuring minimal evaporation or contamination.
 Microtubes are commonly used for tasks such as centrifugation, storage of DNA or protein samples, and conducting small-scale experiments, among others.

 Falcon tubes © Nadina Wiórkiewicz, licensed under CC BY-SA 3.0.